 Locust trees are beautiful structures to have in your landscape.
 The locust tree was naturalized in the Appalachian Mountains, but now, it can be seen throughout North America.
 It has a reputation for rapid growth and developing robust thorns.
 It requires a lot of maintenance, and you need to watch out for the numerous insects and diseases that can overpower the foliage.
 Locust tree insects and diseases will run rampant if you are not careful, so here are the pests you should keep an eye on.
 At the first sign of trouble, do not hesitate to contact tree care experts such as Safari Tree to save your locust tree.

 Honeylocust plant bugs tend to infest trees in late spring.
 This is a damaging type of plant bug that tends to be green in appearance.
 You can tell you have an infestation of these bugs when there is brown or yellow spotting on the leaves, and you may also notice injured foliage.
 Leaves may become twisted, so your main course of action is to apply chemical controls.

 You also need to watch out for honeylocust borers.
 These look like beetles that are long-horned or metallic in appearance.
 They tunnel into the bark of these trees during their larval stages.
 They usually lay their eggs in June, and they will only attack trees that are already stressed from disease or drought.
 Borers will find existing cankers to make their way further into the tree, and you will need to apply supplemental insecticidal controls to manage the rapidly growing population.

 Blister beetles will attack locust trees in droves.
 They are ash-gray in appearance, and they will cause extreme defoliation over various components of the tree.
-Infestations usually occur at the end of June or beginning of July.
-Similarly to any of the other insects, the best way to deal with these is with insecticides.
+Infestations usually occur at the end of June or the beginning of July.
+Similar to any of the other insects, the best way to deal with these is with insecticides.
 Other common types of insects to protect your locust tree against include:

 - Cottony maple scales